 What are the ingredients in COMETRIQ?

-- Printing ink: shellac glaze, black iron oxide, N-butyl alcohol, isopropyl alcohol, propylene glycol, and ammonium hydroxide
+The printing ink contains shellac glaze, black iron oxide, N-butyl alcohol, isopropyl alcohol, propylene glycol, and ammonium hydroxide.

 This monograph has been modified to include the generic and brand name in many instances.